(The number in parenthesis represents each player's remaining eligibility entering the 2012 season.)

 Senior Chris Salvi, 5'10" 190 pounds (1)

-Notes: Farley has started five of seven games this season, the first at Dog linebacker vs. Navy's triple option, the last four at safety in place of injured 5th-year safety Jamoris Slaughter, out for the season since the win at Michigan State with a ruptured Achilles.
+Notes: Farley has started four of six games this season, the first at Dog linebacker vs. Navy's triple option, the last three at safety in place of injured 5th-year safety Jamoris Slaughter, out for the season with a ruptured Achilles.

-Farley saved a touchdown with a take down of Cardinal running back Stepfan Taylor at the ND 4-yard line in overtime two weeks ago with the Irish defense holding on four snaps thereafter to secure victory.
+Farley saved a touchdown with a take down of Cardinal running back Stepfan Taylor at the ND 4-yard line in overtime.
+The Irish defense held on four snaps thereafter.

 Nickel DefenseInterior defensive linemen rotate among Nix, Lewis-Moore, Springmann, and Tuitt while the edge rushers include Tuitt, Shembo, Williams, and Day.

 The team's linebackers are generally Spond, Fox, and Williams with Te'o never leaving the field.
 The team's official nickel defender (fifth defensive back) is freshman cornerback Elijah Shumate, who has broken up three passes in his limited role.
-Shumate did not appear at all last week from scrimmage, giving way to Williams instead.
-The true freshman played just four snaps vs. Stanford one week prior as the Irish looked to bigger bodies on third down, even in passing situations.
+Due to a lack of healthy bodies, Notre Dame's secondary in the nickel package is largely the same as its starting four listed above, though Atkinson and Brown have made intermittent appearances.